RAF India: Strikes in January 1946

 A series of demonstrations and strikes occurred at several dozen Royal Air Force stations in the Indian subcontinent beginning on 22 January 1946.
 As these incidents involved refusals to obey orders, they technically constituted a form of mutiny.
-The protests arose in response to slow demobilization and return of British troops to Britain, and use of British shipping facilities for transporting G.I.s.
+The protests arose in response to slow demobilization and return of British troops to Britain, and use of British shipping facilities for transporting United States Army troops.
 The "mutiny" began at either Maripur or nearby Karachi (RAF Drigh Road) and later spread to involve nearly 50,000 men over 60 RAF stations in India, Burma, Ceylon and as far away as Singapore, Egypt, North Africa, and Gibraltar.
 The peaceful protests lasted between three and eleven days.

 For their part, the British Government argued that there was insufficient shipping available to immediately repatriate British personnel.
 However, later declassified reports have shown that British troops were deliberately retained in India to control possible unrest from the Indian independence movement.

 Some of the airmen involved faced courts-martial.
 However, the precedent set by this event was important in instigating subsequent actions by the Royal Indian Air Force and later, the Royal Indian Navy in February 1946, in which mutinies on 78 ships broke out.
 Lord Wavell, Viceroy of India, commented at the time, "I am afraid that [the] example of the Royal Air Force, who got away with what was really a mutiny, has some responsibility for the present situation."